cirocosta/gulp-converter-tjs/README.md

 # gulp-cvc-converter

-> Converts old type of OpenCV HaarCascade xml data to the new one.
+> Converts new type of OpenCV HaarCascade XML data to the new one.

 ## Process

-*cvc-converter* takes a XML of opencv training data (new type), parses it to an internal representation (javascript object) and then pushes to its stdout the tracking.js format of it.
+*cvc-converter* takes a XML of OpenCV training data (new type), parses it to an internal representation (JavaScript object) and then pushes to its standard output the *tracking.js* format of it.

 ### Example